-This research was partly supported by the Austria Science Fund (FWF) grants P22748-N18 and Y464-N18, and before that by the MSR-Inria joint research center.
+This research was partly supported by the Austria Science Fund (FWF) grants P22748-N18 and Y464-N18, and previously by the MSR-Inria joint research center.

 This work is in the public domain.
 As such, it is not subject to copyright.
-Where it is not legally possible to consider this work as released into the public domain, any entity is granted the right to use this work for any purpose, without any conditions, unless such conditions are required by law.
+In jurisdictions where it is not possible to consider this work as released into the public domain, the authors grant any entity the right to use this work for any purpose, without any conditions, unless such conditions are required by law.